 Surgery.
-This is the main type of treatment.
+This is the main type of treatment and will depend on the size and location of the tumor.
 Your doctor removes the tumor, along with some of the nearby healthy tissue to make sure to get all the cancer out.

 That means you might lose some bone, cartilage, and muscle.
 If so, you may need an implant, bone graft, cement, or rods and screws to support your bone.
 If the cancer is near a joint, like a hip or knee, you may need to get it replaced.

 If it's in your arm or leg, your doctor will do everything possible to try and keep your limb.
 But it can't always be done.
-In that case, you'll get a man-made one in its place.
+In that case, you'll get a man-made one in its place (a prosthetic limb)..

 Cryosurgery.
 To lower the odds that the cancer returns, your doctor might also put liquid nitrogen in the area where the tumor was.
 It freezes and kills any cancer cells that might have been missed.